-Solutions "safety" problems (A) Theft (B) Vandalism (C) Dogs (D) Garbage Solution individual problem - secured shed with locks but those were also stolen - repair broken things had a fence on the first spacestart working with raised beds -installed additional garbage cans - work with raised beds Neighborhood Solution affecting all problems - communication with poter - communicated their proble ntial perpetrators ems with the district office an d hope for their support Garden External contribution - Green areas department cleans up once a year Problem solved?
-Problem not solved and situation is worsening Problem not solved and situation is worsening Problem not solved and situation is worsening Problem not solved and situation is worsening Public Solution individual problem improvement of infrastructure built sheds secured with a lock store most valuable possessions at a close-by fenced-in area - improvement of infrastructure helps -repair things - work with raised beds -installed additional garbage bags - work with raised beds Park Garden Solution affecting all problems External contribution - Green areas department provided fenced-in area Problem solved?
-Problem not solved, but situation is improving Problem not solved, but situation is improving Problem not solved, but situation is improving Problem not solved, but situation is improving Solution individual problem -work with raised beds Social Solution affecting all problems - have opening hours → garden is watched by participants during that time - have a fence to protect their space during time of absence Enterprise External contribution Garden Problem solved?
+Solutions "safety" problems (A) Theft (B) Vandalism (C) Dogs (D) Garbage Solution individual problem secured shed with locks but those were also stolen - repair broken things had a fence on the first space start working with raised beds -installed additional garbage cans - work with raised beds Neighborhood Solution affecting all problems communication with poter communicated their problem tial perpetrators ems with the district office an d hope for their support Garden External contribution - Green areas department cleans up once a year Problem solved?
+Problem not solved and situation is worsening Problem not solved and situation is worsening Problem not solved and situation is worsening Problem not solved and situation is worsening Public Park Solution individual problem improvement of infrastructure built sheds secured with a lock store most valuable possessions at a close-by fenced-in area improvement of infrastructure helps repair things - work with raised beds -installed additional garbage bags - work with raised beds гагк Garden Solution affecting all problems - communication with potential perpetrators - information boards inform about the importance of the garden External contribution - Green areas department provided fenced-in area Problem solved?
+Problem not solved, but situation is improving Problem not solved, but situation is improving Problem not solved, but situation is improving Problem not solved, but situation is improving Social Solution individual problemSolutionaffectingproblems Enterprise External contribution Garden Problem solved?
 Problem does not exist Problem does not exist Problem does not exist Problem does not exist